+However, ten states have legalized the use of marijuana for recreational purpose.
+There is overwhelming support for full cannabis legalization throughout the country.
 Since marijuana use is legal in many places, most people think they will not face any consequences for using it.
 However, that’s not always true.
 In some cases, you can still be fired from your job for using marijuana in a state where it is legal to do so.
-Here’s what you need to know:

 Medical Marijuana Use

-Fortunately, Arizona is one of the few states that has additional protections for those using marijuana for medical reasons.
-You cannot be fired for using marijuana or testing positive for marijuana if you have been approved to use it for medical reasons.
+Fortunately, Arizona is one of the few states that has additional legal protections for those using marijuana for medical reasons.
+You cannot be fired for using marijuana or testing positive for it if you have been approved for medical reasons.

 Recreational Marijuana Use

 Employers are allowed to set their own rules for employment, even if the prohibited activity has been ruled legal in the state.

-Your employer could require you to take a drug test at any time, and if it is positive, you can be immediately fired.
+Your employer could require you to take a drug test at any time.
+If it is positive, you can be immediately fired.

 Working Under the Influence

 Therefore, if you enjoy marijuana legally, you better make sure you are doing it on your own time.
 If you get caught under the influence while you are at work or on call, you can be fired immediately.

 Attitudes have shifted immensely toward marijuana use, but state laws have not caught up across the board.

-As legal experts in this field of law, can protect your employment rights as well as your right to legally use medical marijuana.
+As legal experts in this field of law, they can protect your employment rights as well as your right to legally use medical marijuana.